ElliotAtHelsinki/BSCS2012-Algorithms-and-AI-Lab/User Guide.md

+### Installing the dependencies
+Running `pip install -r requirements.txt` should install all the necessary packages for the project.

 ### Generating a new key-pair
 Running `./generate.py` should print out n, e, and d. n and e are components of the public key, while d is the private key.